$4,000 for any form of research, scholarship, or creative work

 While all types of proposals are strongly encouraged, special consideration will be given to projects that are interdisciplinary in nature (crossing the boundaries of humanities, social sciences, and natural sciences).

-It is important to remember that unlike many other research proposals this one must be written in a manner that is understandable to a broad, non-expert audience, and therefore use minimal jargon.
+It is important to remember that unlike many other research proposals, this one must be written in a manner that is understandable to a broad, non-expert audience, using minimal jargon.

 Deadline for Summer 2019 Fellowships